Azure/Well-Architected-Reliability-Assessment/README.md

 You can review all of the parameters on the Start-WARACollector [here](docs/wara/Start-WARACollector.md).

+> [!NOTE]
+>Whatever directory you run the `Start-WARACollector` cmdlet in, the Excel file will be created in that directory.
+For example: if you run the `Start-WARACollector` cmdlet in the `C:\Temp` directory, the Excel file will be created in the `C:\Temp` directory.

 1. Install the WARA module from the PowerShell Gallery.
 ```powershell
 # Installs the WARA module from the PowerShell Gallery.
 Install-Module WARA
 ```
-2. Import the WARA module.
+1. Import the WARA module.
 ```powershell
 # Import the WARA module.
 Import-Module WARA
 ```
-3. Start the WARA collector.
+1. Start the WARA collector.
 (Replace these values with your own)
 ```powershell
 # Start the WARA collector.
 Start-WARACollector -TenantID "00000000-0000-0000-0000-000000000000" -SubscriptionIds "/subscriptions/00000000-0000-0000-0000-000000000000"